-When I tutor for the Chicago Lights Tutoring Program http://www.chicagolights.org (see posts of August 8 and 9), each day I try to give my student a 3″ x 5″ card with a quotation on it.
+Each day when I tutor for the Chicago Lights Tutoring Program http://www.chicagolights.org (see posts of August 8 and 9, 2011), I try to give my student a 3″ x 5″ card with a quotation on it.
 Usually the quote relates to character, integrity, hard work and achievement.
 I’m partial to the wisdom of John Wooden (winningest coach in NCAA basketball) but I offer the words of others as well.

 “Character is doing what’s right – when no one is looking.”
 J.C.
 Watts